 The agreement would need to clarify a new mechanism for authorising the invocation of safeguard measures.
 (Under Cameron’s negotiation, this role would have been fulfilled by the European Court of Justice).
 This would probably require the establishment of an independent adjudication body, made up of delegations from the UK and the EU27.
 The establishment of such a body is likely to be a necessary precondition of any future trade deal in any case, so would not represent an insurmountable hurdle.

 For a system of safeguard measures to work in practice, it would need to be enforced in the labour market, by employers, rather than at the border, involving a similar arrangement to the worker registration scheme for ‘transitional control’ of EU8 and EU2 migrants after enlargement.
 All EU nationals would need to obtain a registration certificate from the Home Office to evidence their presence but otherwise would continue to benefit from free movement, as now.
 Once temporary measures were invoked, newly arriving EU nationals would face additional restrictions if they wanted to work in affected sectors, fulfilling a set of pre-agreed criteria relating to the skill classification of the job, for example.
-The temporary measures would thus not need to be a crude cap on EU nationals entering the UK; they could be targeted at certain sectors and impose eligibility criteria based on factors such as occupation level and occupation type.
+Restrictions could thus be targeted at certain sectors, rather than an an overall numerical cap being set.59

 Precedents for provisions of this nature – also known as ‘safeguard’ clauses – can be found in at least four separate agreements: